ever-co/jobs/README.md

-# We're Hiring!
+# We're Hiring! :rocket:

 [Ever](https://ever.co) is an engineering company.

-We hire full-time/remote software engineers focused on web and mobile development (mostly using TypeScript) who love to work on multiple amazing [open-source](https://github.com/ever-co) and commercial projects.
+We hire full-time/remote software engineers focused on web and mobile development (mostly using TypeScript) who 💖 to work on multiple amazing :star: [open-source](https://github.com/ever-co) and commercial :heavy_dollar_sign: projects.

-In addition to our full-time employees we working with multiple contractors and also building our own Talent network for developers who love Open-Source.
+In addition to our full-time employees we working with multiple contractors and also building our own Talent network for developers who ❤️ to work on Open-Source projects (and get paid for that :moneybag:).
 We are welcome you to check https://everiq.co and join the waiting list to get onboard when we launch in 2021.

 If you are looking for full-time work with us, please take a look at the positions we are hiring for below.